OM0126/kubernetes-web-app/README.md

 Expected result:

-NAME       STATUS   ROLES           AGE   VERSION minikube   Ready    control-plane   ...   ...
+NAME       STATUS   ROLES           AGE   VERSIONminikube   Ready    control-plane   ...   ...

 9. Load the Docker Image into Minikube

 Because the image was built locally, Minikube needs access to it.

 I loaded the image into Minikube:

-minikube image load cal-app:v1
+minikube image load cal-app

 Check that the image is available:

 minikube image ls | grep cal-app

 10. Kubernetes Deployment

 I created a file called: